sr_tpm · portfolio_lead · ml_infrastructure

 The engineer underneath.

-Four issued U.S. patents and a peer‑reviewed paper from an earlier chapter in engineering.
-They matter here because the program instinct is grounded in knowing how things actually get built.
+Four issued U.S. patents and two published works from an earlier chapter — one in engineering, one in leadership thinking.
+They matter here because the program instinct is grounded in knowing how things actually get built, and in writing clearly about why they should be built that way.

 08 · contact